pathwaycom/llm-app/examples/pipelines/gpt_4o_multimodal_rag/README.md

 ## Using the app

-After running the app, you will see the logs about the files being processed, after the logs stop streaming, app is ready to receive requests.
+After running the app, you will see the logs about the files being processed, after the logs stop streaming, the app is ready to receive requests.

 First, let's check the files that are currently indexed:
 ```bash